Direct General Insurance Review

 Direct General specializes in non-standard auto insurance, which is insurance for high-risk drivers.
-These drivers tend to have car accidents and moving violations that can make it hard to find auto insurance.
-Direct General can supply SR-22s for drivers who are required to show proof of financial responsibility.
+These drivers tend to have a history of car accidents or tickets that can make it hard to find auto insurance.
+Direct General can supply SR-22s for drivers who are required to show "proof of financial responsibility" to their state.

 Proof of financial responsibility.

 Also called auto loan/lease coverage.
 This can pay the difference between the value of a totaled or stolen car and what's still owed on a car loan or lease.

 Insurance with rates based on driving habits, such as hard braking.

 Liability insurance for people who don't own vehicles.

 Extra coverage for Uber and Lyft drivers and others.

 |Source: EverQuote research.
 Product options might not be available in all states.|

 Direct General discounts